-In 2020, Kings Island is slated to open Orion, its 14th roller coaster.
-Featuring a 300-foot drop and a top speed of 91 mph, the extreme giga-coaster will be one of the tallest and fastest coasters in the world.
+Despite the pandemic, Kings Island opened Orion, its 14th roller coaster, in 2020.
+Featuring a 300-foot drop and a top speed of 91 mph, the extreme giga-coaster is one of the tallest and fastest coasters in the world.

 What’s to Eat?

 In addition to the usual suspects (pizza, hamburgs, fries, etc.) and some fast-food franchise outlets (Subway, Panda Express), the park offers some more interesting dining choices.
 The Coney Bar-B-Que serves ribs, smoked sausage, and rotisserie chicken, for example, while Bier Garten dishes out German specialties along with craft beers and more at its full-service bar.
 The menu at Island Smokehouse, located in Soak City, includes smoked wings and shrimp baskets.